obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails-part-2.md

 const unhide_self_btn = document.querySelector('#unhide-self');
 ```

-Finally all together we can call our code by passing the conditions, the buttons, and the actions:
+Finally, all together we can call our code by passing the conditions, the buttons, and the actions:

 ```
 listenForToggle(room.camera.isVideoEnabled, hide_self_btn, unhide_self_btn, room.camera.disableVideo, room.camera.enableVideo);